Top Ten Things to Bring on a Road Trip

 No, and here's why.
 The quality is never the same.
 If you're going on a trip across country, don't make the mistake of just relying on a phone to take photos.
 The resolution can come out poor, it doesn't focus as well, it doesn't have the options of a typical digital camera, and you could run out of room on your phone for your photos.
 Digital cameras are cheap enough, so splurge a little it on this.

-iPhone, Android, or Blackberry or Internet Cellphone Service on the Road
+iPhone, Android Internet Cellphone Service on the Road

 Traveler's Checks, Cash or Credit